PYTHON

 Iterator vs. Generator

 Generators simplify iterator creation using the yield keyword.
-Unlike iterators, which require __iter__() and __next__(), generators automatically manage state.
+Unlike iterators, which require __iter__() and __next__(), generators automatically manage state and maintain return value using yield.

 def count_up_to(maximum):